absmach/magistrala-docs/blog/supermq-storage-architecture.md

 These services are optional.
 They are available when PostgreSQL or TimescaleDB is not a good fit, or when a project already uses one of the supported databases.
 They follow the same message structure as the default pipeline, so switching between backends does not require changes to the core message format.

-In cocnlusion, the polyglot architecture avoids the trade-offs of one-size-fits-all systems.
+In conclusion, the polyglot architecture avoids the trade-offs of one-size-fits-all systems.
 Each system does one job well, and together they form a platform that is consistent, scalable, and secure by design.